Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - Invalid data is rejected with a clear error message
   - The app gracefully handles errors (e.g., API failures) without crashing

-**User Story**: As a user, I want my account numbers encrypted for security.
+**User Story**: As a user, I want my account numbers encrypted for security. ✅ COMPLETED

 - **Enhanced Acceptance Criteria**:
   - Financial account numbers and other sensitive financial data are encrypted using AES-256-GCM before being stored